-A lot of other films by The Coen Brothers also depend on characters being idiots.
+Actually, this is a pretty standard feature of The Coen Brothers movies.
 But most of them are acting in-character, as such it works.
 Some even manage to subvert it, like in The Big Lebowski: Walter figured out the whole plot from the beginning.

 Nothing would have happened if Kumar had the patience to wait until their plane touched down in Amsterdam, where weed is 100 percent legal, to start lighting up.
 And that's just the beginning.
 Similar to the original, the severity of their situation is only heightened by the stupidity (and, often, racism) of all the people around them.

 Further Lampshaded in the Choose Your Own Adventure-esque feature on the DVD ("Dude Change the Movie") where if you have Kumar instead choose to not smoke on the plane the entire movie plot is discarded.
 (Instead you get Harold and Kumar Go to Amsterdam which is, tonally, very different from Guantanamo Bay.)